simkes/ide-development/Supported-errors.md

     `a = 1 + proc();`

-14. Invalid operator - using unary operator instead of binary and vice-versa.
+14. Invalid operator - using binary operator instead of unary.

     `a = %"someString"`